 Guests to the York University Libraries wishing to use library workstations will need to set up a guest account for computer access.
 A “guest” is any visitor to the Libraries who is not a current York University student or faculty or staff member.
 York University alumni and holders of external borrower cards are also considered guests for the purpose of library computer access.
-The general principle governing guest access to public access computers in York University Libraries is that the identity of users of computers allowing access to licensed e-resources or to the Internet should be recoverable from our records if necessary.
+Because our public workstations provide access to licensed e-resources and to the Internet, the identity of users needs to be recoverable if necessary.

 - Guest Accounts for Individuals